puremourning/vimspector/README.md

 Vimspector requires:

 * One of:
-  * Vim 8.2 Huge build compiled with Python 3.10 or later
+  * Vim 8.2.4797 or later "huge" build compiled with Python 3.10 or later
-  * Neovim 0.8 with Python 3.10 or later (experimental)
+  * Neovim 0.8 with Python 3.10 or later
 * One of the following operating systems:
   * Linux
   * macOS Mojave or later